ualjuliette/creative-computing/README.md

 - [x]
 - [] is

-# I have no idea what is happening, but at least I'm trying :')
+# i have no idea what is happening, but at least I'm trying :')
+> let's try another blockquote